 3. Enabling the USPTO to cancel a trademark registration if deemed to be associated with fraudulent and/or counterfeit goods

-Commissioner Denison cited several likely reasons for the increased number of US. trademark applications, including:
+Commissioner Denison cited several possible reasons for the increased number of US. trademark applications from China, including:

-2. The significant rise of Internet purchases is creating greater business demand; and
+2. The significant rise of Internet purchases is creating greater business opportunities to sell to U.S. consumers; and

-3. A U.S. trademark registration is perceived to be prestigious in the global business community.
+3. A U.S. trademark registration is perceived to be prestigious in China.

 Commissioner Denison discussed specific actions the USPTO is taking to address these challenges in order to maintain the integrity of the trademark system.
 These actions, which received strong praise from the Subcommittee, include:

-1. Every non-U.S. trademark applicant must be represented by U.S.-licensed attorney, and associated Bar membership information is required;
+1. Every foreign-domiciled trademark applicant, registrant and party to TTAB proceedings must be represented by U.S.-licensed attorney, and associated Bar membership information is required;

 2. Starting on October 5, 2019, the USPTO will be mandating use of their electronic platform for all trademark-related filings and related communications;